-JWoww Revealed The Scary Truth Behind Her Disney Princess Tattoos
+JWoww Reveals The Real Meaning Behind Her Disney Tattoos

 JWoww got deep when it came to her new Disney-inspired ink.

 The "Jersey Shore" star, Jenni Farley, debuted her new sleeve of tattoos at the 2016 MTV VMAs on Sunday.
 But the tats, which features princesses Belle, Ariel, Sleeping Beauty and Cinderella, aren't about their "fairy-tale" endings.

 [The theme behind the tattoos] is sort of like 'Happily never after.'
 I took my four favorite Disney love stories and flipped them so they are more rooted in reality.

 What she means is that each love story she has been slightly altered to represent more of a real life situation.
 And man, is it grim.
 JWoww went on to say,

 So with Ariel and Eric, Eric is looking away like he wants nothing to do with her and Ariel is looking at him with desperate puppy eyes.
 For "Beauty and the Beast," he is a real beast.
 Sleeping Beauty overdosed and is dead.
 Her prince is crying over her because he knows that he pushed her to that limit.
 And Cinderella's prince is beating her.
 To me, that is the reality of relationships, they are crazy and take hard work — not that happily ever after bullshit.